 History and Origin of the Oriental Cat Breed

 The Oriental cat, with its sleek body and spiky ears, is a feast for the eyes.
 Its story begins in the 1950s and 60s when cat breeders yearned to create a feline with a Siamese body type but with a wider array of coat colors and patterns.
 To achieve this, they crossed the Siamese with other breeds, such as the American Shorthair, the Abyssinian, and even the Russian Blue.
 The result?
 A cat that boasted the long, slender body of the Siamese but with a rainbow of new coat possibilities.
-Unsurprisingly, the breed soon caught the interest of cat enthusiasts.
+Unsurprisingly, this breed soon caught the interest of cat enthusiasts.

 The American Cat Fanciers Association (CFA) opened its arms to the Oriental Shorthair in 1977, recognizing the new breed officially.
 In the years following, breeders went even further, introducing a longhaired variety which became known as the Oriental Longhair.
 Though it took a little longer to charm the cat fancying circles, by 1995, it too was accepted by the CFA.